zkinsk/RPS-Multiplayer/README.md

 # RPS-Multiplayer

-**Multi-player game based on week 1 or 2 rock paper scissors game.**
+**Multi-player rock paper scissors & social hangout.**

-I have done my best to make it mobile responsive.
-It can easiy be played on any mobile device.

-Two people can play at once, with any number of others who can observe the attacks.
-There is a drop down showing the names and stats of everyone currently connected to the site.
-Everyone can chat while they watch.

-Your name and stats are persistent on page re-load, but if you delete your name it wipes all of your stats as well.
+- Fully moblie responsive
+- Chat app built in
+- 2 Players fight it out, but everyone with the page open can see the results
+- Scores are persistent from one session to the next

-**Other than that, it's simple, rock smashes sissors, sissors cuts paper and paper covers rock.**
+**It's as simple as, rock smashes sissors, sissors cuts paper and paper covers rock.**